akiArchives/CCC151-SSIS/README.md

 - `college_handler.py`: Handles CRUD operations for colleges.
 - `csv_handler.py`: Utility functions for reading and writing CSV files.
 - `csv-files/`: Directory where CSV files are stored.
+- `icons/`: Directory where icon files are stored.

 ## CSV Files
 The application uses the following CSV files for data storage: